sodadata/docs/soda-cl/profile.md

 ## Go further

 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
+* Learn about managing [failed row samples]({% link soda-cl/failed-row-samples.md %}) for SodaCL checks that collect and dispaly failed rows in Soda Cloud to aid issue investigation.
 * Learn more about the [anomaly dashboard]({% link soda-cloud/anomaly-dashboard.md %}) for datasets.
 * Reference [tips and best practices for SodaCL]({% link soda/quick-start-sodacl.md %}#tips-and-best-practices-for-sodacl).
 * Use a [freshness check]({% link soda-cl/freshness.md %}) to gauge how recently your data was captured.